echo-search/echo-search.github.io/README.md

   <li>Enable or disable voice search, dark mode, or other features based on preference.</li>
 </ul>

+<p>If you don't want to edit but suggest idea, post an issue on the issues tab and describe what you want.
+We really want to hear from you as we are stuck in our own ideas and we don't know the public's reaction to our thinking 😆</p>

 <h2 id="version-history">Version History</h2>
 <p>Maintaining a version history is critical to understanding the growth and evolution of EchoSearch.
 Each update includes new features, performance improvements, bug fixes, and other refinements.
 Users can review the version history in the repository to track changes and understand how the platform has developed over time.
 Version history includes:</p>
 <ul>